03 Aug

 Editor's note

-Feature image via American Eagle, all other images via the brands mentioned.
+Feature image via Canva, all other images via the brands mentioned.
 Good On You publishes the world's most comprehensive ratings of fashion brands’ impact on people, the planet, and animals.
 Use the directory to search thousands of rated brands.
-To support our work, we may earn a commission on sales made using our offer codes or affiliate links.

 Ethical brand ratings.
 There’s an app for that.